- 2 cups crushed pretzels

 - Additional whipped topping, optional

-- In a small bowl, combine pretzels and 3 teaspoons sugar; stir in butter.
-Press into an ungreased 13-in. x 9-in. baking dish.
-Bake at 350° for 10 minutes.
+- Preheat oven to 350°.
+In a small bowl, combine pretzels and 3 teaspoons sugar; stir in butter.
+Press into an ungreased 13x9-in. baking dish.
+Bake 10 minutes.
 Cool on a wire rack.

 - In a large bowl, dissolve gelatin in boiling water.
 Add pineapple and oranges.
 Chill until partially set, about 30 minutes.